 Within our above image, each service must coordinate that output to our centralized pool.
 We’ve made that much easier.
 You might like it!

-Fly is an Application Delivery Network.
-Through it, you attach a hostname, then stack your various backends and services on top of it.
+Through Fly, you attach a hostname, then stack your various backends and services on top of it.
 You could, for example, have Heroku, Amazon S3, and a set of powerful AWS Lambda functions attached to your onehostname.com.
-Each application that's running through Fly would then sit atop your hostname on a subfolder:
+Each application that’s running through Fly would then sit atop your hostname on a subfolder:

 /app/compress, in the case of one of your serverless functions.